empire-medical/openapi-validator/ROADMAP.md

 ##1.0
 - Support for array - done
 - Support for nested properties - done
-- Support for references (uzupelnic)
+- Support for references (partly done)
 - Support for allOf - done
 - Support for anyOf - done
 - Support for nullable - done
-- Support for discriminator - sprawdzic nested
+- Support for discriminator - test nested
 - Proper error handle: operation not found etc. (WIP)
 - Clean up and refactor (WIP)
 - Support for oneOf - done